diodechain/website/_posts/2024-10-21-blockchain-depins-explained.md

 # What are blockchain DePINS?

-DePIN (Decentralized Physical Inrastructure) is basically the deployment of useful devices that are inseparably tied to blockchain wallets.
+DePIN (Decentralized Physical Infrastructure) is basically the deployment of useful devices that are inseparably tied to blockchain wallets.
 These useful devices provide some sort of service and are automatically rewarded by a blockchain token.
 Sort of blockchain “Layer 2” services that are focused on a particular utility.

 The devices are almost always deployed and maintained by an ecosystem of third parties.
 Helium is an early example of one of the first successful DePINs (LoRA, WiFi, and cellular nodes-as-a-service) - their node operators provide wireless service to others, and are reward by receiving the Helium token.